-Contact: (1) Sylvain Milla (Sylvain.Milla@univ-lorraine.fr); (2) Alain Pasquet (Alain.Pasquet@univ-lorraine.fr)
+Contact: (1) Sylvain Milla (Sylvain.Milla@univ-lorraine.fr); (2) Alain Pasquet (Alain.Pasquet@univlorraine.fr)

 The EPA of UL (800m2) is a new and modern indoor infrastructure dedicated to research on freshwater fish culture with facilities adapted to the different fish developmental stages (eggs, larvae, juveniles and breeders).
-The EPA is composed of two RAS for eggs incubation, two RAS for larval rearing (5 tanks of 700
+The EPA is composed of two RAS for eggs incubation, two RAS for larval rearing (5 tanks of 700 tanks).

 L each) and 16 individual, autonomous and identical RAS (tanks of 2m3, see picture) for juveniles and breeders, completed by a specific area (6 RAS of 1700 L each) for fish acclimatization step.
 These facilities are located in isotherm boxes to allow a very precise regulation and management of environmental factors (water temperature, photoperiod, light intensity, dawn and dusk simulation ...).
-In relation to water management, the EPA is able to rear all freshwater species, from cold water species.
+In relation to water management, the EPA is able to rear all freshwater species, from cold water species like salmonids to warm water species like tropical species.